Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    As the very last step, we need to stop the delta sync, which is no longer needed.
 Switch back to Azure Data Studio.
 The **assessment2** migration detail page should still be open.
 If not, please re-open it.
 At the top select **Cutover**.
    ![ads35](./media/ads35.png?raw=true)

-   A pop up will appear with instructions on how to complete the cutover.
+   A pop-up will appear with instructions on how to complete the cutover.
 This is a repeat of the steps we have just completed.
 Select the **tickbox** to acknowledge and click **Confirm cutover**.
    ![ads36](./media/ads36.png?raw=true)

    It may take some more minutes, but eventually the UI will report migration status as completed.
-You do not need to wait till it happens.
+You do not need to wait until it happens.
    ![ads37](./media/ads37.png?raw=true)

    Congratulations!
 You've just migrated a self-managed MongoDB VM to an Azure-managed service in an online manner.
-While we dealt only with small volume of data, the exact same steps would be followed for migration of large production system.
+While we dealt only with a small volume of data, the exact same steps would be followed for migration of large production system.